LARP: Learner-Agnostic Robust Data Prefiltering: Introduction

-These issues motivate the question of whether and how public datasets should be prefiltered by the data provider, so as to protect the accuracy of downstream statistical and learning procedures (hereafter referred to as \emph{learners}, for brevity) applied on top of the dataset.
-Intuitively, principled data prefiltering can improve overall model downstream quality and also aligns with recent calls for transparency in dataset creation \cite{gebru2021datasheets} and for data-centric strategies in developing robust and ethical AI systems \cite{liang2022advances}.
-However, such prefiltering poses a new technical challenge: that of designing data prefiltering algorithms that are \textit{learner-agnostic}, in the sense of protecting the accuracy of a wide specification of learners simultaneously.
+These issues motivate the question of how public datasets can be prefiltered by the data provider, so as to explicitly protect the accuracy of downstream statistical and learning procedures (hereafter referred to as \emph{learners}, for brevity) applied on top of the dataset.
+Such prefiltering poses a new technical challenge for the data provider: designing data prefiltering algorithms that are \emph{learner-agnostic}, in the sense of protecting the accuracy of a wide specification of learners simultaneously.
+While learner-agnostic prefiltering naturally constitutes a harder statistical challenge than prefiltering to protect a single learning algorithm, it is intuitively desirable and also aligns with recent calls for transparency in dataset creation \citep{gebru2021datasheets} and for data-centric strategies in developing robust and ethical AI systems \citep{liang2022advances}.
+Last but not least, learner-agnostic prefiltering can benefit downstream dataset users through reduced data curation efforts, which can be substantial and expertise-demanding at the scale of state-of-the-art ML benchmarks and datasets.

-\paragraph{Contributions} In this work we study the problem of prefiltering public data with the goal of protecting a wide specification of learners, proposing a framework of \textit{Learner-Agnostic Robust data Prefiltering (LARP)}.
-Formally, the objective is to find a prefiltering, which computes a subset of an initial contaminated dataset, so as to minimize a learner-agnostic notion of risk, defined as the worst-case (maximal) loss of a set of pre-specified downstream learners trained on the prefiltered data.
-Differently from classic robust learning, in LARP we optimize over prefiltering procedures, instead of learners, with the best prefilter generally depending on the given specification of learners.
+\paragraph{Contributions} In this work we study the problem of prefiltering public data to protect the accuracy of a wide specification of learners, proposing a framework of \textit{Learner-Agnostic Robust data Prefiltering (LARP)}.
+We formalize this as the task of finding a prefiltering procedure with guarantees on a learner-agnostic risk, defined as the worst-case loss over a pre-specified set of learners.